CodeByZach/sublime_side_bar_enhancements/readme.md

 - `<data_path>/Packages/Default/Side Bar Mount Point.sublime-menu`
 - `<data_path>/Packages/Default/Side Bar.sublime-menu`

+Note:  "Unpromote" replaces the "Remove Folder from Project" menu item from the `Side Bar Mount Point.sublime-menu` context menu, and accomplishes the same thing without deleting the folder.

+"Promote" (its "opposite") takes any folder visible in the FOLDERS trees and ALSO makes it a Mount Point (i.e. top-level folder), in addition to the top-level folders that were already there.

 ## Pre Simplification

 After 13-Jul-2023, this Package was simplified.
 If you wish to use (or go back to)